Blizzard buffets East Coast with deep snow, winds, flooding

 The wind scoured the ground bare in some spots and piled the snow into huge drifts in others.

 Forecasters watched closely for new snowfall records, especially in Boston.
-The Boston area’s modern snowfall record is 27.6 inches (70 centimeters), set in 2003.
+The Boston area’s modern snowfall record for a winter storm is 27.6 inches (70 centimeters), set in 2003.

 New York City and Philadelphia were far from setting all-time records but still saw significant snowfall, with at least 7.5 inches (19 centimeters) in New York’s Central Park and at the Philadelphia airport.